 • Doesn't sell policies through popular insurance marketplaces

-Why we chose it: Faye travel insurance offers a highly customizable travel insurance product with a fully digital claims and reimbursement process, supported by a user-friendly webpage and a mobile app to manage your policy on the go.
+Why we chose it: Faye travel insurance offers a travel insurance product that’s highly customizable for tech-savvy seniors.
+The claims and reimbursement process is fully digital, and is supported by a user-friendly webpage and a mobile app to manage your policy on the go.

 You can further customize this travel plan with the following add-ons that cover veterinary or kennel costs, rental car damage and theft, travel inconveniences (closed attractions or inclement weather, for example), adventure and extreme sports (regardless of age) and accidental damages to your rental residence.